Connect for Zoom is here! Get started for free

-Dr. Leroy Chiao is an American engineer, former NASA astronaut, entrepreneur, motivational speaker and engineering consultant.
-Dr. Chiao flew on three shuttle flights, and was the commander of Expedition 10, where he lived on board the International Space Station from October 13, 2004 to April 24, 2005.
+Leroy Chiao is an American engineer, entrepreneur, motivational speaker, engineering consultant, and former NASA astronaut.
+During his time with NASA, Dr. Chiao flew on three shuttle flights and was the commander of Expedition 10, where he lived on the International Space Station from October 13, 2004, to April 24, 2005.
 He is also a co-author and researcher for the Advanced Diagnostic Ultrasound in Microgravity Project.

-An expert on the aerospace industry, Dr. Chiao helps define Epiphan’s vision and strategic goals in a variety of fields, with special focus on products and their use in the medical and aerospace industries.
+As an expert on the aerospace industry, Dr. Chiao helps define Epiphan’s vision and strategic goals in a variety of fields, with a special focus on products and their applications in medicine and aerospace.